 Tracey is a member of North American Sport Dog Association, American Stock Dog Registry, International All Breed Canine Association, and Scottish Collie Preservation Society.

-Tracey has been a member of Good Dog for over 1 year
+Tracey has been a member of Good Dog for about 2 years

 Tracey was screened for responsible practices and has been a member since 2024.